 Instructions

-- Preheat the oven to 400 degrees F. Poke a few holes on top of the sweet potato.
+- Preheat the oven to 400 F. Poke a few holes on top of the sweet potato.
 Put on a sheet pan and roast on the middle oven rack for 45-55 minutes.
 It's ready when juices are starting to drip out and a knife can pierce the center without resistance.

 - Remove the skin and mash the sweet potato with a fork or potato masher until mostly broken down.